nischaalc/Shopaholic/README.md

 **Shopaholic for iOS is an app that wants to change the way you shop.**

 No one has time to travel from store to store looking for things that they need, wasting hours and maybe even days in the process!
 This is where Shopaholic comes in - all you need to do is ask.
-Shopaholic talks to retailers and let's you know which stores have the items you are looking for.
-Ranging from laptops to clothes, you can be sure that Shopaholic will help you out!
+Shopaholic *talks* to retailers and lets you know which stores have the items you are looking for.
+Ranging from laptops to clothes, you can be sure that Shopaholic will help you out (or so it's planned)!

 *As of this version, backend functionality has not been fully implemented due to recurring errors.*